Informasjon er oppdatert av UiT Norges arktiske universitet

 Bachelor's degree (180 ECTS), or an equivalent qualification,

-communication, social sciences, humanities or education.
+marketing and communication, social sciences, humanities or

-fulfil the admission requirements.
+methods to fulfil the admission requirements.

 The average grade is calculated from the entire bachelor´s degree.